xwind1999/r2d2/README.md

 # R2D2 API

-> A resourceful astromech droid, R2-D2 served PadméAmidala, Anakin Skywalker and Luke Skywalker in turn, showing great bravery in rescuing his masters and their friends from many perils.
+> A resourceful astromech droid, R2-D2 served Padmé Amidala, Anakin Skywalker and Luke Skywalker in turn, showing great bravery in rescuing his masters and their friends from many perils.

 ## Main Responsibilities (domains):